SpiralBL0CK/SpiralBL0CK/README.md

 Otherwise if you wanna reach me you can reach me on twitter(@f00fc7c800) in case you wanna say hi or you don't understand something :)

 As a short description of what you might encounter here : exploit dev research, malware analysis write-ups or god know's what i find interesting/amusing/worth to waste time.
 Currently I'm working on windows security stuff and in the same time learning about it :).
-Future stuff will include MacOs
+Future stuff will include MacOs/ and or Linux

 Thank you for stopping by,